Elysia-simp/Shitkai-Shader/README.md

 but since v3 requires a post shader in order for it to mask properly I cannot release this at this time, look into alternatives that allows for proper masking (AlphaEye will not work properly)

+v3 has more complex set ups that I'm entirely unskilled at to replicate at this point in time lol

 # Credits